VCP-dev/Unity-WebGL-testing-tool/README.md

 Features available:
    - Allows you to test your webgl builds locally using node js
-   - The following have to be specified before launching a server:
+   - The following have to be specified through the windows form GUI before launching a server:

          1. The path to the folder containing the WebGL files
          2. The port number at which the game will be specified (default : 3000)